yplebedev/OpenRSF/README.md

 WARNING: Supremely unfinished.
 Nothing even close to a pre-aplha.

 # The gist
-The ORSP consists of three segments:
+The ORSF consists of two segments:

 1. Header:
         A header is provided by maintainers.
 It will store standardized load OPs, and functions deemed useful by the majority (eg, uv2view).
 The header must not contain user-friendly ways to write to textures or any other way to break compatibility.

-2. Reference:
-        A small reference *implementation* that has all the functionality that the standard has.
-Intentionally dumbed down.

-3. Implementation:
+2. Implementation:
         An .FX shader that generates and writes to all the relevant textures.
 Developed and optimized only by the community.